Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 From the AppDynamics SaaS controller obtain the following configuration parameters: `controllerUrl`, `Account Name` and `Access Key`

-In the cluster agent directory `cluster-agent` modify the resource definition `cluster-agent.yaml`.
+In the cluster agent directory `cluster-agent` edit the resource definition `cluster-agent.yaml`:

-Edit cluster-agent.yaml

   Modify the fields:
   ````